 The combination of governmental support at the national level, market pressures on existing systems and European drive for sustainable industry makes the trajectory of heat networks pretty clear.
 The sector is set up for huge growth in the immediate and mid-future and effectively navigating that future will require knowledge and experience gained in the past.

 Property developers and engineers will want to stay abreast of emerging technologies like LowEx given its potential to exponentially increase the efficiency of tech they may already be using or be planning to use.

 As the demand for affordable housing increases, alongside the restrictions imposed by the UK’s ‘Build back better’ campaign, developers may look to LowEx and other innovations to help meet these needs.

-Welcome Energy have been providing billing and metering advice to businesses invested in district heating for over 30 years, working with clients like One Housing and Savills to ensure that these systems serve them as effectively as possible.
-The Welcome Energy about us page contains full details of these success stories.
+Welcome Energy have been providing billing and metering advice to businesses invested in district heating for over 30 years, working with clients including One Housing and Savills to ensure that these systems serve them as effectively as possible.